hamlet-io/docs/docs/foundations/anatomy.md

 # Hamlet CMDBs

-A `Hamlet` is comprised of 3 major heirarchical scopes; `Tenant`, `Account` and `Product`.
-Individually, each scope is a Configuration Management Database (CMDB) that defines a `Solution` for its scope.
-That `Solution` then informs the infrastructure templates and - if applicable - applications deployments.
+A `Hamlet` is comprised of 2 kinds CMDB - the `Account` CMDB and the `Product` CMDB.
+An `Account` CMDB contains both the `Tenant` and all `Accounts` within it, whilst individual `Product` CMDBs contain the `Solutions` that define and configure `Components` and `ReferenceData`.
+Each `Product` CMDB can contain multiple instances of a `Solution`, each corresponding to an `Environment`.
+Together, Hamlet deploys an instance of a `Solution` into an `Account` within the `Tenant`.

+Commonly, a single repository is used to manage the `Account` and `Tenant` and is known as the `accounts-cmdb`.
+In large organisations or organisations with strict security requirements they may be stored separately.

-A `root.json` file is required in the root directory that contains all CMDB's.
-This informs Hamlet that it has reached the origin of the CMDB's and not to search any higher for configuration.
+A `root.json` file at the root directory of all CMDBs informs Hamlet not to search any higher for configuration.

 ## Tenant CMDB